frontenddogma/web-development-glossary/manuscript/t.md

 : A website publishing technology based on feed syndication, developed by Yandex.
 Turbo pages were introduced in 2017. ℹ︎&nbsp;[tech.yandex.com/turbo](https://tech.yandex.com/turbo/)

 Type
 : An attribute of data which tells the compiler or interpreter how the data is intended to be used.
-Most programming languages support basic data types of integer numbers (of varying sizes), Floating-point numbers (which approximate real numbers), characters, and booleans.
+Most programming languages support basic data types of integer numbers (of varying sizes), Floating-point numbers (which approximate real numbers), characters, and Booleans.
 A data type constrains the values that an expression, such as a variable or a function, might take.
 This data type defines the operations that can be done on the data, the meaning of the data, and the way values of that type can be stored.
 A data type provides a set of values from which an expression (i.e., variable, function, etc.) may take its values.&nbsp;[†](#w-data-type)

 Type coercion
 : → Type conversion